Storing Combustible Products Affected by Static Electricity in FIBCs

 - Not to be used in any environment where the dust or the ignition energy exceeds 3mJ.

 These bags are made with a material of non-conducive polypropylene fabrics in a grid pattern.
 The threads are connected electrically and kept on the ground while filling or discharging.
 The precautionary measures for using these kinds of bags are as follows:

-- It is to be made sure that the ground connection is there and it has not got disconnected by any chance during refill or discharge.
+- It is to be made sure that the ground connection is there and that it has not got disconnected by any chance during refill or discharge.

 Type D bags

 Against any sudden sparks, brush discharges, or Propagating Brush Discharges, the type D bags are fully safe since they are made with anti-static material and fabrics to dissipate static electricity.
 These types of bags are safe against most human errors.
 The only precautionary measure is:

 It is to be checked before use that the lower surface of the bag doesn’t contain any flammable or conducive items or even grease.